 After running blood work, your vet may recommend altering your dog or cat’s dietary plan.

 For aggressive dogs, it has been suggested that decreasing protein in the diet may change the brain serotonin concentration, and have a calming effect.
 Many behaviorists will recommend a low protein diet to make your pooch more placid.

 A protein found in mother’s milk called alpha casozepine has a soothing effect and may be why puppies tend to become calm and fall asleep after feeding.
+In fact vets often prescribe Zylkene to reduce stress in kittens and puppies, which contains casein, a type of milk protein.
 Recent studies in dogs and preliminary studies in cats with separation anxiety have shown that this natural maternal protein has sedating effects even in adult pets, making it an option for part of the treatment protocol.

 Vitamins and Minerals:

 Additionally, if your “perked up pet” is not eating a traditional commercial diet, your veterinarian may recommend talking with a board certified veterinary nutritionist to make sure that your pet is getting the needed vitamins and minerals that help with appropriate physiology and mental health.

 - A lack of vitamin A may leave your pet's immune system susceptible to attack and may leave them feeling mentally tired.
 The right amount of vitamin A will help them keep a healthy mind and body.

 - Vitamin E not only serves as a powerful antioxidant to keep your pet healthy, but it also prevents cognitive decline which can manifest itself as anxious behavoir.